marwysoc/Frontend-JS/README.md

 ****************** ENGLISH ******************

-JSON is a simple website developed with HTML, CSS, Bootstrap and JavaScript.
+Frontend-JS is a simple website developed with HTML, CSS, Bootstrap and JavaScript.
 User interface consist of few buttons which allows to compute JSON data and display them on the screen.

 Buttons:
 #Get data!